Rayve

 Rayve has a custom renderer with a specialized proprietary approach to ray tracing, specifically designed for game performance.
 No denoising is required.

 Rayve does not use OpenGL, DirectX or Vulkan for rendering.
-(A bit of Vulkan is used to access the GPU, but the Vulkan rendering pipline is not used).
+(A bit of Vulkan is used to access the GPU, but the Vulkan rendering pipeline is not used).

 R A Y T R A C I N G S I M P L I C I T Y